tidyverse/readr/cran-comments.md

   * Ubuntu Linux 16.04 LTS, R-release, GCC

 ## R CMD check results
+I Jim Hester am taking over maintenance of the readr package from Hadley, there is one NOTE to this effect.

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

 There were no warnings from UBSAN and ASAN run on R-hub (https://builder.r-hub.io/status/readr_1.0.0.9000.tar.gz-7308f26232304b308e6f3949f0e69d75).